SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Under "Create Alarm" you can optionally edit the alarm type and the alarm text.

-* Under "Activate for target asset or devices" you can select for which objects the rule should be activated.
+* Under "Activate for target group or devices" you can select for which objects the rule should be activated.

 * Press "CREATE"